 Annual Passholders are entitled to discounts at select Walt Disney World restaurants.
 Most discounts are 10%, but there are a few of up to 20% at Disney Springs restaurants.
 Check here for a complete listing of Annual Pass Discounts at Walt Disney World restaurants.

 Disney has added the ability for Annual Passholders to purchase special packages that include the Disney Dining Plan without tickets.
-Each person on the reservation will need to purchase the Dining Plan for length of stay, but only one person per room must have an Annual Pass.
-There are no minimum stay requirements, but a $200 room deposit will be required along with payment in full within 45 days of visit and cancellation fees will apply.
+Every person in the reservation needs Dining Plan for the stay, but only one person per room requires an Annual Pass.
+There are no minimum stay requirements, but a $200 room deposit is necessary and payment in full is due within 30 days of the visit.
+Cancellation fees will apply.

 Bring Snacks

 Disney will search backpacks, purses, and anything else carried, pushed or pulled into the parks.
-While guests are not allowed to bring large coolers (or rolling backpacks) into the park, nor are there any picnic areas, Disney does not object to packing a few snacks.
-Small coolers or picnic totes (no larger than 24″ x 15″ x 18″) with a shoulder strap are fine and help with money saving, as long as they do not contain any alcoholic beverages or glass containers.
+While visitors are not permitted to bring large coolers or rolling backpacks into the park, Disney does not object to packing a few snacks as there are no picnic areas available.
+Small coolers or picnic totes (no larger than 24″ x 15″ x 18″) with a shoulder strap are fine and help with money-saving, as long as they do not contain any alcoholic beverages or glass containers.
 Other than strollers, guests may not bring any wheeled conveyances into the parks.
-Consider bringing packets of peanut butter crackers, granola bars, fruit roll ups, candy bars, beef sticks, juice boxes and other small snacks from home.
+Consider bringing packets of peanut butter crackers, granola bars, fruit roll-ups, candy bars, beef sticks, juice boxes, and other small snacks from home.

-If luggage room allows, slip in a few bags of popcorn for an evening snack or Pop-Tarts for the morning.
+If your luggage room allows, slip in a few bags of popcorn for an evening snack or Pop-Tarts for the morning.
 Most resort food courts and quick service restaurants have a microwave and toaster for guests’ use, as well as free condiments like peanut butter, honey, jelly and butter.
-Reasonably priced snacks can also be purchased at the Speedway gas stations on Walt Disney World property.
+Speedway gas stations on Walt Disney World property offer affordable snacks.
 Generally, they are a little cheaper than at resort grab ‘n’ go sections for snacks, sodas and bottled water.
 There are three Speedway stations on property.
-One Speedway is located at the Car Care Center on World Drive near the exit of the Magic Kingdom parking lot, another across from Disney Springs and the third in the area of Disney’s Hollywood Studios just before the entrance to the Boardwalk Inn.
-TheMouseForLess hears they also have good reasonably priced pizza and $1 hot dogs there.
+Three Speedway gas stations are available in Disney World.
+One is near the Magic Kingdom parking lot exit, another is across from Disney Springs, and the third is near the entrance to the Boardwalk Inn.

 Make Your Sit-Down Meal Lunch (or Breakfast)

 Disney has some fabulous restaurants and dining experiences.
-If you are able to purchase a Dining Plan as part of your vacation package, that’s great news.
+If you can purchase a Dining Plan as part of your vacation package, that’s great news.
 You’ll get to sample many of them.
-If vacationing on a tight budget, food is one area where cost will likely be trimmed.
+If you’re on a tight budget while vacationing, you may need to cut costs on food.

 Don’t underestimate, however, just how much “Disney Experience” is incorporated into dining at Walt Disney World.
 Vacationers who cook all of their meals or dine only at counter service in the parks will miss out on a lot.
 We have some suggestions for Saving Money on Walt Disney World Dining.

-At table service restaurants, many of the same choices are featured on both lunch and dinner menus and in most cases guests will pay less at lunch.
-At the very least, the opportunity exists to sample some great theming and interactive fun.
-This value suggestion particularly applies to the Epcot World Showcase table service restaurants, Disney Springs restaurants and some restaurants at Deluxe Resorts that serve lunch.
 If on a budget, consider dining as part of the experience and partake at lunch.
-All of the table service restaurants at Disney’s Hollywood Studios offer the identical menu and prices for both lunch and dinner, so don’t plan on using this tip at that theme park.
-At Epcot, only Le Cellier, Teppan Edo, and Shiki-Sai: Sushi Izakaya offer the same menu and prices for lunch and dinner and at Animal Kingdom, Rainforest Cafe and Yak & Yeti have one menu for both lunch and dinner.
-Also, be aware that Disney raises prices, mostly at buffets, during peak times of the year.
-To save even more money, plan to avoid lunch at restaurants where seasonal pricing is in affect.
+All of the table service restaurants at Disney’s Hollywood Studios offer identical menu and prices for both lunch and dinner.
+So, don’t plan on using this tip at that theme park.
+At Epcot, only Le Cellier, Teppan Edo, and Shiki-Sai: Sushi Izakaya offer the same menu and prices for lunch and dinner.
+At Animal Kingdom, Rainforest Cafe and Yak & Yeti have one menu for both lunch and dinner.

 Share

-In recent years, Disney seems to have caught on to the sharing idea and has been downsizing counter service portions in many locations.
+Disney has downsized counter service portions in many locations.
 At the Animal Kingdom, head for Flame Tree BBQ.
 The 1/2 Chicken and BBQ Rib Combination for about $15 is one of the few remaining park meals that is bountiful enough to share.
 Sharing can still be a great idea for saving money at sit-down restaurants, and is a good way to sample some of Disney’s finer dining.
-At restaurants where entrees can be ordered ala carte, purchase one to split and supplement with salads, soups or flatbreads.
-You’ll still have a great culinary treat and the cost of a few additional sides is not likely to exceed the cost of an additional Cedar Plank Roasted Salmon meal at Artist Point or a Braised Beef Short rib at Jiko.
+When dining out, consider sharing an entree and ordering supplementary items like salads, soups, or flatbreads.
+Add some sides to your meal for a delicious experience without spending too much.
+It’s cheaper than getting another main course like Cedar Plank Roasted Salmon at Artist Point or Braised Beef Short Rib at Jiko.

-Some Disney veterans have said they prefer to purchase kids meal at counter service restaurants rather than share.
-Currently, kid’s meals are running $4.99 and usually include a burger, macaroni & cheese or chicken nuggets (however other unique dishes like baked chicken and turkey meatloaf, are now being offered as well at some restaurants); a choice of two sides (carrot sticks, grapes or applesauce); and a small milk, bottled water or juice box.
-Fries and soft drinks can be substituted upon request.
+Some Disney veterans have said they prefer to purchase kids’ meal at counter service restaurants rather than share.
+Kid’s meals cost $4.99 and include burgers, mac & cheese or chicken nuggets.
+Some restaurants have new options like baked chicken and turkey meatloaf.
+Two sides like carrot sticks, grapes or applesauce are included along with a small drink.
+If you prefer, you can request to have fries and soft drinks as a substitute.
 Be aware that this is not an option that will work at table service restaurants where kids’ meals run $8.59 and wait staff knows who’s ordering what.

 Sharing, especially at a table-service restaurant, may not always work well for guests using a Disney Dining Plan.
 Pay attention to what is included in a plan meal before choosing to share.